 Post-Money Valuation Definition

-Fund infusion is all time high requirement of all the corporates.
+Fund infusion is an all-time high requirement of all the corporates.
 Valuation, due diligence, and post facto effect analysis are the key task to be performed before infusing any funds in the company.

 Post-Money Valuation Formula